giocomai/OneDegreeWarmer_animated/README.md

 Find out more about the investigation on its website [https://www.onedegreewarmer.eu/](https://www.onedegreewarmer.eu/).

+## How does this work?

+This repository includes the R code needed to generate static and animated time series for all the cities included in the dataset.
+If you run the `bulk_create_graphs.R` file, graphs in png, gif, and mp4 format for all cities will be automatically created in sub-folders.

 ## Are these data free to use?

 Yes, according to the notice included on the investigation's website: